4.7 Passive Transport

 Osmosis

-is a special type of — the diffusion of water molecules across a membrane.
+Osmosis is a special type of diffusion — the diffusion of water molecules across a membrane.
 Like other molecules, water moves from an area of higher concentration to an area of lower concentration.
 Water moves in or out of a cell until its concentration is the same on both sides of the plasma membrane.
 In Figure 4.7.3, the dotted red line shows a semi-permeable membrane.
 In the first beaker, there is an uneven concentration of solutes on either side of the membrane, but the solute cannot cross — diffusion of the solute can’t occur.
 In this case, water will move to even out the concentration as has happened on the beaker on the right side.
 The water levels are uneven, but the process of osmosis has evened out the concentration gradient.

 Facilitated Diffusion